Thursday, April 15, 2010

 And just a little more than a week ago, Dr. Conrad Murray was released on a $100,000 bond after being accused of involuntary manslaughter in the death of Michael Jackson.
 Oh wait, my mistake.
 That was $100,000 in Singapore dollars!
 He was released after paying only $75,000 in US cash in Los Angeles.

+So, it’s clear that $100,000 will buy you quite a bit in most places.
 You have to have done some pretty terrible things to warrant being required to post such a huge sum.

 But, here at Butler University, the situation is very different.
 Here at Butler University, if you ask for a fair disciplinary procedure, one in which you’re not publicly convicted prior to the proceedings and one in which you are permitted to see the evidence against you, you’re told you have to pony up $100,000.
-You can read their outrageous request here
+You can read their outrageous request here.

-he knew nothing about this charge made in his name.
+Even more ridiculous, Butler’s president claims he knew nothing about this charge made in his name.

 Which sounds right: $100,000 for kidnapping, involuntary manslaughter, embezzlement, child molestation, reckless homicide, burglary with a firearm, or car jacking in most portions of the country or $100,000 to delay your appearance before a kangaroo court at Butler University?